angelosalatino/kos-rf/Physical Subect Headings/README.md

-# Physical Subject Headings (PhySH)
+# Physics Subject Headings (PhySH)

-The Physical Subject Headings (PhySH)](https://physh.aps.org) is an ontology that focus on the field of *Physics*.
+The Physics Subject Headings (PhySH)(https://physh.aps.org) is an ontology that focus on the field of *Physics*.
 It is maintained by the [American Physical Society (APS)](https://www.aps.org) and it is used for indexing papers on [Physical Review](https://journals.aps.org) and [ArXiv](https://arxiv.org).
 The latest version of this ontology dates back to January 2019, according to the official [Github repository](https://github.com/physh-org/PhySH).
 This classification scheme is crowdsourced with the support of authors, reviewers, editors and organisers of scientific conferences, so that it is constantly updated with new terms.

 The current version contains a total of 3,749 concepts in a polyhierarchical structure of six levels.